 The internet makes almost every home repair look achievable.
-YouTube has tutorials for tiling bathrooms, re-wiring sockets and fixing leaking pipes.
-Some of them are genuinely useful guides.
-But some jobs that look simple on video are jobs where the consequences of getting it wrong are significantly worse than the cost of the professional fix.
-In the UAE, where high-rise apartments, high-pressure water systems and intense heat create specific hazards, these seven repairs should always be left to a professional.
+YouTube has tutorials for tiling bathrooms, re-wiring sockets and fixing leaking pipes, and some of them are genuinely useful guides for straightforward, low-risk tasks.
+But a number of jobs that look simple on video carry consequences, if done wrong, that are significantly worse than the cost of a professional fix.
+In the UAE specifically, high-rise apartments built on concrete and gypsum construction, high-pressure water systems, and intense summer heat all create hazards that do not show up in a five-minute tutorial filmed somewhere else in the world.
+The seven repairs below are the ones we consistently see go wrong when attempted without training, and the reasons why are worth understanding even if you never plan to hire anyone.

 1. TV Mounting on Gypsum (Drywall) Walls

-Mounting a TV on a gypsum wall sounds straightforward — drill holes, insert anchors, hang bracket.
-But gypsum walls in UAE apartments are a honeycomb of metal studs and hollow cavities.
-Standard plastic wall plugs are completely inadequate for a 40-65kg TV load in gypsum.
-The correct method requires locating the metal studs with a stud finder and either fixing directly into the stud or using properly rated toggle anchors.
+Mounting a TV on a gypsum wall sounds straightforward — drill holes, insert anchors, hang the bracket.
+But gypsum partition walls in UAE apartments are a honeycomb of metal studs and hollow cavities, not solid material behind the board.
+Standard plastic wall plugs are completely inadequate for a 40-65kg TV load in gypsum, since they grip nothing but a thin sheet with air behind it.
+The correct method requires locating the metal studs with a stud finder and either fixing directly into the stud or using properly rated toggle anchors designed to spread load across the hollow section.

-A TV that pulls free from an incorrectly mounted bracket falls at full height and damages everything below it — and potentially injures anyone standing nearby.
-Professional TV mounting in Dubai costs AED 120-250.
-The TV replacement costs AED 1,500-8,000.
+A TV that pulls free from an incorrectly mounted bracket falls at full height and damages everything below it — a console table, a games system, sometimes a rug or floor tile — and can seriously injure anyone standing or sitting nearby.
+Professional TV mounting in Dubai costs around AED 120-250 including cable concealment.
+A replacement 55-65 inch TV typically costs AED 1,500-8,000, before counting whatever else was damaged in the fall.

 2. Any Drilling into Concrete Near Electrical Conduits

-UAE apartment walls have electrical conduits embedded in the concrete — often without accurate drawings of where they run.
-Drilling into a live conduit can cause electrocution, a fire in the wall void, or a short circuit that damages appliances across the circuit.
-A professional uses a cable detector before drilling any concrete wall.
-The risk of guessing is not proportionate to any savings.
+UAE apartment and villa walls have electrical conduits embedded directly in the concrete, and there is often no accurate as-built drawing showing exactly where each run goes, especially in older buildings that have had fixtures added or moved over the years.
+Drilling into a live conduit can cause electrocution, a fire inside the wall void that is difficult to detect until it has spread, or a short circuit that damages appliances across the whole circuit.
+A professional uses a cable detector to scan the wall before drilling into any concrete surface, and knows the typical routing patterns — conduits usually run vertically from switches and horizontally at socket height — well enough to work around them safely even when no detector is available.
+The risk of guessing is never proportionate to whatever time or cost it might save.

 3. Replacing a Shower or Tap Mixer Valve

 Mixer valves for showers and taps look like a simple swap — turn off the water, unscrew the old one, fit the new one.
-In practice, corroded fittings in UAE hard water conditions often shear when force is applied, turning a valve swap into a pipe repair.
-Overtightening a replacement fitting causes cracks in the ceramic cartridge that leak immediately or fail within weeks.
-Getting the thread engagement right on UAE-spec copper fittings requires experience.
+In practice, fittings that have sat in UAE hard water conditions for several years are frequently corroded at the thread, and applying force to break a stuck fitting often shears it rather than loosening it cleanly, turning a valve swap into an unplanned pipe repair behind the wall.
+Overtightening a replacement fitting is just as common a mistake in the other direction — it cracks the ceramic cartridge inside modern mixers, which either leaks immediately or fails within weeks under normal use.
+Getting the thread engagement right on UAE-spec copper and brass fittings, and knowing how much torque a particular fitting can take before it cracks, comes from doing the job repeatedly, not from a single online tutorial.

 4. Ceiling Fan Installation and Wiring

-A ceiling fan requires correct electrical connection at the ceiling rose, but more critically requires correct mechanical fixation into the ceiling.
-In UAE apartments the ceiling is often a suspended false ceiling below the structural slab.
-Mounting a 15-25kg ceiling fan in the correct structural element — not just the plasterboard — requires knowing where the structural fixings are.
-A fan that falls from a UAE ceiling height causes serious injury.
+A ceiling fan needs a correct electrical connection at the ceiling rose, but the more critical part of the job is mechanical fixation into the ceiling structure itself.
+In UAE apartments the visible ceiling is very often a suspended false ceiling sitting below the actual structural concrete slab, with an air gap in between for ductwork and wiring.
+Mounting a 15-25kg ceiling fan into the correct structural fixing point — not just the gypsum board of the false ceiling — requires knowing exactly where the structural anchor points are, usually pre-installed by the original electrical contractor for this purpose.
+A fan that comes loose and falls from a typical UAE ceiling height, while running, causes serious injury and is one of the more dangerous DIY mistakes on this list precisely because the risk is not obvious until installation is already finished.

 5. Tile Grouting and Replacement